Cassyeh/Amazon_Scrape_Flow_ID2URL/README.md

 {"rating": 5, "title": "Excellent!", "text": "I love it.
 Pretty!", "images": [], "asin": "B00NXQLFQQ", "parent_asin": "B00NXQLFQQ", "user_id": "AFKZENTNBQ7A7V7UXW5JJI6UGRYQ", "timestamp": 1.52309e+12, "helpful_vote": 0, "verified_purchase": true}
 ```
 The dataset is typically split into `train` and `test` splits, and the `train` split is used for this project.

+## Steps in the Pipeline

+1. **Download and Cache the Dataset**:
+   - Use the `load_dataset` function from Hugging Face's `datasets` library to fetch the Amazon Customer Review dataset.
+   - Cache the dataset to avoid repeated downloads.
+   DatasetDict({
+    train: Dataset({
+        features: ['rating', 'title', 'text', 'images', 'asin', 'parent_asin', 'user_id', 'timestamp', 'helpful_vote', 'verified_purchase'],
+        num_rows: 33913690
+    })
+})
+Number of rows in the 'train' split: 33913690
+Number of rows in the dataset: 33913690

+2. **Transform the Data**:
+   - Filter the dataset to only include reviews with a **5-star rating** verified purchases==True.
+   - Remove duplicates and records with null product IDs.
+   - Clean up text by converting to lowercase and removing extra spaces in columns title and text.
+   - Converted the Unix timestamp to a readable datetime format.
+   - Group the data by the **`asin` (product ID)** and count the occurrences of 5-star reviews for each product.

+3. **Load Data into DuckDB**:
+   - Store the cleaned data into an **DuckDB database** preserving all columns.
+   - Create a table in SQLite with two columns: `asin` and `five_star_count`.

+4. **Post-Processing: Display the Top 10000 Products and store in table**:
+   - Query the table in database to retrieve the top 10000 products based on the highest count of 5-star ratings.
+   - Display the results.
+   - Created a top product count table to store retrieved data.
+   - Retrieved product URLs and product names by querying the web using the asin values from the top products table, then populated the corresponding asin entries in the table with the retrieved data.